cleung0112/QnA_Microservice_API/README.md

 Parameter          |  Type   | Description
 :-------------------------:|:-------------------------: |:-------------------------:
 product_id  | integer | Required ID of the question for wich answers are needed

-page  | integer | Selects the page of results to return.
-Default 1. count  | integer | Specifies how many results per page to return.
-Default 5.

 ### Query Parameters